 A wide variety of native and introduced species can be found within forested as well as non-forested areas of the Prompton Dam and Reservoir and surrounding areas.
 The site has been significantly disturbed by human activities in the past.
 Some common woody and herbaceous vegetation likely to occur within and in the proximity of the project area are shown in Table 3.
 A Prompton Reservoir aquatic plants survey conducted in 2017 identified Common Waterweed (Elodea canadensis), Coontail (Ceratophyllum demersum), Waterlily (Nymphaea odorata), and Watermilfoil (Myriophyllum sp.) as being present within the lake.
-Continuous forest management efforts conducted at the project include clearing and removal of nonnative tree species across several forested areas including the removal of dead and fallen ash trees decimated by the emerald ash borer.
-These areas are replanted with an assortment of native hardwood trees including red oak, white oak, hickory, yellow poplar, and white ash.
+Existing forest management efforts conducted at the project include the identification and removal of dead and dying ash (trees decimated by the emerald ash borer) and other trees in and around the public use areas that may cause injury or prohibit access to Dam infrastructure.
+Ash trees located in the interior of the project's woodlots are left in place for wildlife habitat utilization.
+A forest stewardship management plan for the project will be developed in the future as funding becomes available.
+This plan would then be directly incorporated into the projects Master Plan during future updates.
+Section 2.12 Invasive Species describes additional vegetation management efforts at the project.
+Where applicable, disturbed or managed areas are replanted with an assortment of native plant species.